n8n-io/n8n-docs/docs/source-control/using.md

 ## Credentials and variable values

-n8n doesn't sync credentials and variable values with Git.
+n8n doesn't sync credential and variable values with Git.
 You must set up the credentials manually when setting up a new instance.
 You can choose to set up variables manually, or [using the API](#manage-variables-using-the-api).

 !!! note "Coming soon: credential support with secret managers"
 	n8n is working on support for external secret managers to handle credentials.
 Once this feature is complete, n8n will support linking the secret manager to multiple instances.